 - Piracy.
-Most of game developers prefer to create games for consoles exclusively as there is almost no piracy. of course, there is a Mac piracy, but much more lesser than on Windows-based computer.
+Most of the game developers prefer to create games for consoles exclusively as there is almost no piracy. of course, there is a Mac piracy, but much lesser than on the Windows-based computer.

-Therefore, there is some probability that soon Apple will show us solution for gamers with a separate graphics card that will support all recent games.
-Well, we’ll just have to wait and see how greatly our assumptions are true.
-But still Mac has one great appliance for developers
+Therefore, there is some probability that soon Apple will show us a solution for gamers with a separate graphics card that will support all recent games.
+Well, we’ll just have to wait and see how great our assumptions are true.
+But still, Mac has one great appliance for developers